by Jonas E. Alexis

 For the past four months or so, Donald Trump has made it very clear that “We need a total and complete shutdown of Muslims entering the United States while we figure out what the hell is going on.”
 But when it comes to the issues surrounding the Israel/Palestine conflict, Trump unflinchingly declared that he wants to remain “neutral.”

-Did the Muslims created the wars in Iraq, Afghanistan, Libya, and Syria?
+Did the Muslims create wars in Iraq, Afghanistan, Libya, and Syria?
 Why can’t Trump pick up a copy of Mearsheimer and Walt’s The Israel Lobby and U.S. Foreign Policy?
 Are Trump and the Khazarian Mafia in cahoots?
 Let’s see.

 “Trump is a businessman.
 I am a businessman.
 He employs a lot of people.
 I employed 50,000 people.
 Why not?”